 Are you having a last minute holiday panic attack?
 You have the turkey brined, the potatoes smashed, the cranberries sauced, and 4 sorts of vegetables cleaned.
 But…what if you don’t have enough?
 (Of course you do).
 If you are like me, the last hours of party prep often include last minute additions to the menu – just in case someone, heaven forbid, should waddle, I mean walk, away from the table still hungry.

 Such was the inspiration for these stuffed dates.
-I added them to my Thanksgiving menu in a sudden moment of panic (maybe 3 appetizers were not enough!)
-I had all the ingredients on hand: goat cheese for the cheeseboard, dates to accompany the cheese, rosemary in the garden, and Parma ham, a permanent staple in my refrigerator.
-Parma is easy to store and ready to pull out for charcuterie boards, draping over pizza, and layering into salads.
+I added them to my holiday menu in a sudden moment of panic (maybe 3 appetizers were not enough!)
+I had all the ingredients on hand: goat cheese for the cheeseboard, dates to accompany the cheese, rosemary in the garden, and Proscitto, a permanent staple in my refrigerator.
+Prosciutto is easy to store and ready to pull out for charcuterie boards, draping over pizza, and layering into salads.
 I love it as is or baked in the oven where it crisps, waiting to be snapped into shards and sprinkled over pasta, soups and salads.
-For these appetizers, the parma wrapped up the dates, sealing in the filling and creating tidy flavor-packed nuggets – sweet, salty and creamy at once.
+For these appetizers, the prosciutto wrapped up the dates, sealing in the filling and creating tidy flavor-packed nuggets – sweet, salty and creamy at once.
 They were easily assembled one day in advance, simply needing a quick bake to crisp the ham and amplify its saltiness, providing a perfect foil to the sugary dates and mild goat cheese.

 Parma Wrapped Dates Stuffed with Goat Cheese